Ben-dak/capstone-3/README.md

-# <center>Video Game Store API
+# <center>Video Game Store

 ---

 ## Project Overview
-This application allows users to browse a video game storefront, create an account, log in securely, and add products to a personal shopping cart.
-Authenticated users can view and manage their cart, while administrators can create, update, and remove products and categories.
+This program allows users to browse a video game storefront, log in securely, and add products to a personal shopping cart., while administrators can create, update, and remove products and categories.

 ---